 USAP’s anesthesiology professionals work closely together and with your physician and surgeon to make your surgical experience as positive as possible.
 Our commitment to providing high-quality anesthesia care and creating a positive experience for you is always our top priority.

 We want you to go into your surgery feeling comfortable and relaxed.
 Below, you’ll find a wealth of information, including dos and don’ts, FAQs and more to help you understand anesthesia, prepare for your procedure and know what to expect afterward.
 If you don’t find answers to your questions here, please contact us.

 Types of Anesthesia

 The goal of anesthesia is to administer medications through various techniques to assure your comfort and safety during a surgical procedure.
-Your anesthesia provider will not leave your side during the procedure.
 He or she will maintain constant monitoring and vigilance to assess your response to both the surgery and anesthetic.